 BT Infinity broadband review

-To infinity broadband and... well, that's it.
+TO infinity broadband and... well, that's it.

-The six things you need to know
+The seven things we need to know

 To get a quick overview skip ahead to our conclusion.

-1. The latest special offers
+1. There are frequent special offers

 Enter your phone number and / or postcode above to check availability in your area.

-If you are Infinity ready, the deals break down like this:
+For those in Infinity-ready areas, the deals break down like this:

 See our guide to fair use here for more on BT's fair use policy and traffic management.

-3. You need a phone line
+4. You need a phone line

-It's also worth noting that the Infinity deals above now come with the BT Home Hub 4 which, like its predecessor in the ad below, has been designed to cut out signal interference that can slow down wireless connections in the home.
+Like the much earlier Home Hub 4, described in the video below, the router has been designed to cut out signal interference that can slow down wireless connections in the home.

 In brief, this means devices that can connect at the fastest speeds aren't affected by older devices, mobile phones or other equipment around the home like remote controlled toys or microwaves.

-5. It really is superfast
+6. It really is superfast

 BT and Virgin Media are the only major UK infrastructure providers to offer FTTC (fibre to the cabinet) broadband throughout the country.